ioccc-src/winner/inc/README.md

 ... contain default content used to form IOCCC HTML / IOCCC web pages.

-Instead of editing the default HTML files in order to fix a special web page, consider making a copy of the default file and modifying the [use.md](/inc/use.md) file to refer to the copy instead.
+Instead of editing the default HTML files in order to fix a special web page, consider making a copy of the default file and modifying the [md2html config file](/inc/md2html.cfg) to refer to the copy instead.
 That way your special case situation will not impact **MOST** of the HTML content.